 Seattle’s Heroin and Prescription Opiate Addiction Task Force convened last year and ultimately recommended the creation of safe injection sites to combat drug addiction amid the nationwide opioid epidemic.
 Last month, Seattle Mayor Ed Murray announced he would open two such facilities — the first two in the U.S., though there are some operating in other countries.

 The facilities allow intravenous drug users to inject drugs under supervision and are connected to various services to help people recover from addiction.
-City health officials there are 22,000 intravenous drug users in San Francisco.
+City health officials estimate there are 22,000 intravenous drug users in San Francisco.

 Board of Supervisors President London Breed announced during Tuesday’s board meeting that she has asked the City Attorney’s Office to draft legislation she would introduce in the coming weeks to create a safe injection services task force.